quantkit/idexdownloader/README.md

 ## Overview

-This program downloads trade history via the IDEX API and outputs the data in CoinTracking.info CSV format.
+This program downloads IDEX trade history via API and outputs the data in CoinTracking.info CSV format.

 ## Instructions